javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 If we substitute these into the pattern above and throw in some optional spaces `pattern:\s`, the full regexp becomes: `pattern:<\w+(\s*\w+="[^"]*"\s*)*>`.

 That regexp is not perfect!
-It doesn't yet support all details of HTML, for instance unquoted values, and there are other ways to improve, but let's not add complexity.
+It doesn't support all the details of HTML syntax, such as unquoted values, and there are other ways to improve, but let's not add complexity.
 It will demonstrate the problem for us.

 The regexp seems to work: